microsoft/VRL3/README.md

 ```
 srun --pty --gres=gpu:1 --cpus-per-task=4 --mem 12000 -t 0-06:00 bash
 ```
+Here, by default VRL3 uses 4 workers for dataloader, so we request 4 cpus.
 Once the job is allocated to you, go the `sing` folder where you have your container, then run it:
 ```
 cd /scratch/$USER/sing
 singularity exec --nv -B /scratch/$USER/sing/VRL3/src:/code -B /scratch/$USER/sing/vrl3sing/opt/conda/lib/python3.8/site-packages/mujoco_py/:/opt/conda/lib/python3.8/site-packages/mujoco_py/ -B /scratch/$USER/sing/vrl3data:/vrl3data /scratch/$USER/sing/vrl3sing bash
 ```
-Here, by default VRL3 uses 4 workers for dataloader, so we request 4 cpus.
-We also mount the `mujoco_py` package folder because singularity files by default are read-only, and the older version of mujoco_py wants to modify files, which can be problematic.
+We mount the `mujoco_py` package folder because singularity files by default are read-only, and the older version of mujoco_py wants to modify files, which can be problematic.
 (And Adroit env relies on older version of mujoco so we have to deal with it...)

-Now refer to the "Run experiments" section.
+After the singularity container started running, now refer to the "Run experiments" section.

 ## Some hyperparameter details
 - BC loss: in the config files, I now by default disable all BC loss since our ablations show they are not really helping.